 The Library of Arabic Literature makes available Arabic editions and English translations of significant works of Arabic literature, with an emphasis on the seventh to nineteenth centuries.
 The Library of Arabic Literature thus includes texts from the pre-Islamic era to the cusp of the modern period, and encompasses a wide range of genres, including poetry, poetics, fiction, religion, philosophy, law, science, travel writing, history, and historiography.

 The Library encourages scholars to produce authoritative Arabic editions, accompanied by modern, lucid English translations, with the ultimate goal of introducing Arabic’s rich literary heritage to a general audience of readers as well as to scholars and students.

 The Library of Arabic Literature is directed by a group of distinguished scholars from around the world.
-The Editorial Board comprises Philip F. Kennedy of New York University, who serves as the General Editor; James E. Montgomery, Sir Thomas Adams’s Professor of Arabic at the University of Cambridge, and Shawkat M. Toorawa, Professor of Arabic at Yale University, who serve as the Executive Editors; and Julia Bray (University of Oxford), Michael Cooperson (University of California, Los Angeles), Joseph E. Lowry (University of Pennsylvania), Tahera Qutbuddin (University of Chicago), Devin J. Stewart (Emory University), Sean Anthony (Ohio State University), and Maurice Pomerantz (New York University Abu Dhabi), who serve as Editors.
-The ten Editors are involved in the commissioning of texts, the selection of editor-translators, the review of manuscripts, and the vetting of the final edition-translations.
-In addition, a thirty-member International Advisory Board provides the Editors with guidance and direction for the series as a whole.
+The Editorial Board comprises Philip F. Kennedy of New York University, who serves as the General Editor; James E. Montgomery, Sir Thomas Adams’s Professor of Arabic at the University of Cambridge, and Shawkat M. Toorawa, Professor of Arabic at Yale University, who serve as the Executive Editors; and Sean Anthony (The Ohio State University), Huda Fakhreddine (University of Pennsylvania), Lara Harb (Princeton University), Maya Kesrouany (NYU Abu Dhabi), Enass Khansa (American University of Beirut), Bilal Orfali (American University of Beirut), Maurice Pomerantz (NYU Abu Dhabi), and Mohammed Rustom (Carleton University), who serve as Editors.
+The Editors are involved in the commissioning of texts, the selection of editor-translators, the review of manuscripts, and the vetting of the final edition-translations.
+In addition, the founding members of the editorial board—Julia Bray (University of Oxford), Michael Cooperson (University of California, Los Angeles), Joseph E. Lowry (University of Pennsylvania), Tahera Qutbuddin (University of Chicago), and Devin J. Stewart (Emory University)—serve as Consulting Editors, providing guidance and direction for the series as a whole.

-The Library of Arabic Literature is supported by a grant from the New York University Abu Dhabi Institute and is published by NYU Press.
+The publications of the Library of Arabic Literature are generously supported by Tamkeen under the NYU Abu Dhabi Research Institute Award G1003 and are published by NYU Press.

 Philip F. Kennedy